Search Our Database

 How To Fix “IP Address Has Changed!”
 Error in cPanel

-There are two possibilities why you would receive an error message “IP address has change” from cPanel.
+There are two possibilities why you would receive the error message “IP address has changed” from cPanel.

 1) Your Internet Service Provider (ISP) has a short DHCP lease time, causing your IP address to be renewed/released and reassigned while you are logged into cPanel.